-The Janusz Korczak Association of the USA (JKA-USA), promotes the legacy of Dr. Janusz Korczak (1879-1942), a pediatrician, writer, educator and humanitarian, who is well known all over the world for his innovative work with Polish and Jewish orphans at two orphanages in Warsaw from 1912 till 1942.
-Dr. Korczak was taken to the Treblinka death camp, together with his orphans and his staff of nine, on August 5, 1942, and disappeared into its bowels, never to be seen again.
+The Janusz Korczak Association of the USA (JKA-USA), promotes the legacy of Dr. Janusz Korczak (1879-1942), a pediatrician, writer, educator, and humanitarian, who is well known all over the world for his innovative work with Polish and Jewish orphans at two orphanages in Warsaw from 1912 to 1942.
+On August 5, 1942, Dr. Korczak was taken to the Treblinka death camp, together with his orphans and his staff of nine, and disappeared into its bowels, never to be seen again.

 Korczak Movement around the World

-In 1997, Polish Korczak Committee became the Polish Association of Janusz Korczak, a not-for-profit organization whose mission is to promote and publicize humanitarian ideas and vast body of work of Janusz Korczak – educator, writer, journalist, pediatrician, social activist and above all, defender of children rights.
+In 1997, Polish Korczak Committee became the Polish Association of Janusz Korczak, a not-for-profit organization whose mission is to promote and publicize humanitarian ideas and a vast body of work of Janusz Korczak, educator, writer, journalist, pediatrician, social activist, and above all, defender of children’s rights.
 In 2003, the Polish Korczak Association became part of the International Korczak Association (IKA).
 For more information, visit www.pskorczak.org.pl (in Polish).
 There are now 24 countries in the IKA.
-Among them are England, France, Germany, Brazil, Canada, Ivory Coast, Japan, Austria, Holland, Israel and others.
+Among them are England, France, Germany, Brazil, Canada, Ivory Coast, Japan, Austria, Holland, Israel, and others.

-You can learn about our activities in our “Legacy through Culture” section.
+You can learn about our activities in the “Legacy through Culture” section.
 Here are some of the highlights of our work:

-- In 2013, four young people from USA participated in Korczakowo Camp in Poland.
+- In 2013, four young people from the USA participated in the Korczakowo Camp in Poland.

 - In 2013 and 2015, we participated in the CATS Youth Conference in Switzerland.